Markouk Bread started its flatbread business at the Cape Ann Farmers

 We prepare and sell a variety of foods typically found in Lebanese meals.
-These particular recipes are from a small village in the Bekaa Valley.
+Many of our recipes originate from a small village in the Bekaa Valley.
 We also sell some new items that fuse local taste with our All the breads and pastries are either prepared and sold fresh daily at our business.
 We use the